Your Question: "My child refuses green vegetables. What do I do?"

 Question: "My 1-year-old refuses to eat green vegetables.
 Do I make some snacks with only vegetables and then be okay if he doesn't eat anything?
 Or do I keep serving it as an option on the side?
 I want him to love eating healthy like I do, but he only wants to eat fruit."

-As a mother, I understand the challenges and pressures of feeding a 1-year-old.
+As a mother of two, I understand the challenges and pressures of feeding a 1-year-old.
 It can be an enjoyable experience, but for the most part, it requires lots of planning and patience.
 Many parents are concerned about what to do if their child refuses to eat green vegetables.
-So, to answer, I will explore the important aspects to consider, some practical and research-based strategies and tips that honour your child's preferences and offer the best chance to instil a lifelong appreciation for various nutritious foods.
+To answer, I will explore the key aspects to consider, along with practical, research-based strategies and tips that honour your child's preferences and offer the best chance to instil a lifelong appreciation of a variety of nutritious foods.

 1. Get Curious About Your Triggers.

-As parents, we often make the mistake of catastrophising (envisioning the worst-case scenario for the future) our children's behaviour.
-For example, when our infant or toddler resists eating vegetables, we may feel like it means they will never appreciate healthy food.
-This is not accurate.
+As parents, we often slip into catastrophising - imagining the worst-case scenario for the future.
+Don't worry, I do this too!
+For example, when an infant or toddler refuses eating their broccoli, we may feel like it means they will never like "healthy" food.
+In reality, this kind of food resistance is common and does not predict a child’s long-term relationship with food.

 NOTE: Don't be pressured into choosing specific types of green vegetables that might be imported and expensive just because you saw them in a recipe book or on social media.
 There is nothing wrong with trying new foods.
 Still, most places have local green vegetables that are delicious, affordable, nutritious and culturally acceptable, such as cai xin (choy sum) in Singapore and marog spinach in South Africa.